NetSPI/PowerUpSQL/README.md

 ### Primary Attack Functions

-These are the functions used to quickly dump databse information, audit for common vulnerabilities, and attempt to escalation privileges to sysadmin.
+These are the functions used to quickly dump databse information, audit for common vulnerabilities, and attempt to obtain sysadmin privileges.

 |Function Name                 |Description |Status    |
 |:-----------------------------|:-----------|:---------|